DrAlzahraniProjects/csusb_spring2025_cse6550_team2/README.md

 ### Step 6: Access the Chatbot

-- The Streamlit app will be accessible locally at http://localhost:2502/team2s25 .
+When the container finishes building, the Streamlit app can be accessed locally at http://localhost:2502/team2s25 .
-- The Jupyter app will be accessible locally at http://localhost:2512/team2s25/jupyter .

-### Step 7: Set Permissions for Cleanup Scripts:
+### Step 7: Enable Cleanup Script to Run

 ```bash
 chmod +x cleanup.sh
 ```

-### Step 8: Run the Cleanup Script to Stop and Remove the Docker Image and Container:
+### Step 8: Run the Cleanup Script (This stops and removes the Docker image and container)

 ```bash
 ./cleanup.sh
 ```

+---

-## On the CSE Department Web Server:
+### On the CSE Department Web Server:
 - The Streamlit app is accessible remotely at https://sec.cse.csusb.edu/team2s25 .
+### On Google Colab:
-- The Jupyter app is accessible remotely on Google Colab at https://colab.research.google.com/drive/1Eb63IzbRTMMNWpYbvLjS2qjOwylJ6ogV .
+- A notebook version is accessible remotely at https://colab.research.google.com/drive/1Eb63IzbRTMMNWpYbvLjS2qjOwylJ6ogV .